Things have certainly been crazy for everyone during these unprecedented times…

 Like a trusted friend, we’re always here for you with nothing but your best interests in mind, no questions asked.

-That means using only the purest, safest ingredients, and always saying NO to artificial fillers or additives, questionable ingredients, or unnecessary chemicals or allergens.
+That means using only the purest, safest ingredients, and always saying NO to artificial fillers or synthetic additives, questionable ingredients, or unnecessary chemicals or allergens.

 Primal Harvest was created to be a supportive holistic health community for YOU, based on your unique needs and goals.